-Many people say that the flight over the Tirolean Alps to Innsbruck is one of the most spectacular anywhere in the world.
+Many people say that the final approach over the Tirolean Alps into Innsbruck is one of the most spectacular anywhere in the world.
 Innsbruck Airport is served by frequent scheduled flights from major cities like Frankfurt, London, Amsterdam and Vienna.

 Arriving by train

-The main train station Innsbruck Hauptbahnhof is only one tramstop or 5 min. walking distance from the venue.
+The main train station Innsbruck Hauptbahnhof is only 5-10 min. walking distance from the venue.

 Austrian Federal Railways provide frequent connections to all major Austrian cities, Vienna International Airport, to Germany via Munich, and to Italy via Verona

 ÖBB website (Austrian Federal Railways)